blairzz9/blairzz9/README.md

 **MSc Neuroscience student at KCL** :brain:

-I'm currently pursuing a master's in neuroscience at King's College London, with a strong interest in computational neuroscience, decision-making, and neuroeconomics.
+I'm currently pursuing a master's in neuroscience at King's College London.

 My research focuses on understanding the computational model of decision-making, particularly in model-based and model-free decision-making.

 I have a background in finance and behavioral economics, and I am exploring the intersection of neuroscience and AI to model higher cognitive processes such as memory and consciousness.
 My work involves using computational modeling to study human decision-making.